 Diane Duane was born in Manhattan in 1952, a Year of the Dragon.
 She was raised on Long Island, in the New York City suburbs.
 In high school she won a Regents Science and Nursing scholarship, and her first studies in college were toward a degree in astrophysics.
 A total inability to handle calculus and other higher maths drove her instead into the arms of the biological sciences, and she used the nursing half of her scholarship to attend Pilgrim State Hospital School of Nursing on Long Island, from which she graduated in 1974 as a registered nurse with a specialty in psychiatry.
 She spent the next two years practicing the art at Payne Whitney Clinic of New York Hospital, now part of Cornell/NYH Medical Center, one of the most respected psychiatric clinics in the eastern USA.

-She had been writing for her own entertainment ever since she could read (having written and illustrated her first novel in crayon at the age of eight), and it was around this time that various friends who read Duane's work told her she should submit it professionally.
+She had been writing for her own entertainment ever since she could read (having written and illustrated her first novel in crayon at the age of eight), and it was while working at Payne Whitney that various friends who read Duane's work told her she should submit it professionally.
 She began to do so, after a year spent working as assistant to television and science fiction writer David Gerrold.
 Her first novel, The Door into Fire, was published by Dell Books in 1979.
 On the strength of this book, she was nominated two years running for the World Science Fiction Society's John W. Campbell Award for best new science fiction/fantasy writer in the industry.

 Duane's most recently aired screen work is the original SyFy TV movie Lost Future, starring Sean Bean, which aired in November 2010.
-Prose works now in progress include the last novel in her Middle Kingdoms series (The Door into Starlight) and the tenth "Young Wizards" novel (Games Wizards Play).
+Prose works now in progress include the last novel in her Middle Kingdoms series (The Door into Starlight) and the eleventh "Young Wizards" novel (as yet untitled).